 3. Clam Chowder (New England)

-This light New England-Style Clam Chowder can be made with fresh or canned clams (fresh tastes better).
+This light New England-Style Clam Chowder.
+You can make with fresh or canned clams (fresh tastes better).

 4 cans clams, chopped